Raghdkun/survey-ui/README.md

 2. Open `index.php` in a web server environment
 3. Start collecting car insurance information!

-*Note: Replace with an actual screenshot of your UI*

-## 🤝 Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

-Built with ❤️ by the SmartFinancial Team
+Built with ❤️ by Raghdkun Team